Fenerbahçe S.K. (basketball): 2020s (present)

 During the off-season, Fenerbahçe signed Saša Đorđević as the new head coach.
 Fenerbahçe had higher expectations for the season than the previous year.
 In the EuroLeague, Fenerbahçe struggled, and for the first time since the 2013–2014 season, failed to make the playoffs – finishing in a disappointing 12th place, and coach Đorđević suffered much criticism.
 Anadolu Efes repeated as the 2022 EuroLeague champions.
 In the re-established Turkish Cup, Fenerbahçe was beaten by Anadolu Efes.
-Afterwards, Dimitris Itoudis was signed in and in the Turkish Super League, Fenerbahçe got their revenge – they finished over Efes in the regular season standings, earning home-court advantage for the playoffs, and made the finals – in the finals, Fenerbahçe beat Anadolu Efes 3–1 to win the championship, their record breaking 10th Turkish League championship.
+In the Turkish Super League, Fenerbahçe got their revenge – they finished over Efes in the regular season standings, earning home-court advantage for the playoffs, and made the finals – in the finals, Fenerbahçe beat Anadolu Efes 3–1 to win the championship, their record breaking 10th Turkish League championship.
+Dimitris Itoudis replaced Đorđević during the summer, with a long-term contract with Fenerbahçe.

-In the first match of the semi-finals of the 2022-23 Turkish Basketball Super League Play-Offs, Fenerbahçe Beko defeated Anadolu Efes by 108–66, with a difference of 42 points.
-With this result, Fenerbahçe broke new record in its competition against Anadolu Efes.
+Under Itoudis, Fenerbahçe returned to the playoffs in the EuroLeague, with a 18-16 record, and took the first place Olympiakos to a full distance, going all five games before Olympiakos defeated Fenerbahçe.
+In the first match of the semi-finals of the 2022-23 Turkish Basketball Super League Play-Offs, Fenerbahçe defeated Anadolu Efes by 108–66, with a difference of 42 points.
+With this result, Fenerbahçe broke new record in its fierce rivalry against Efes.
 The yellow-navy blue team achieved its biggest victory in all the matches it played against its opponent in history, with a difference of 42 points.
 In addition, this result was the most different defeat suffered by Anadolu Efes in a Basketball Super League match.
 However, Efes rebounded and shocked Fenerbahçe with a 3–1 win in the semifinals – a disaster for Fenerbahçe.